shinesolutions/packer-aem/README.md

 The AMIs produced by Packer AEM will then be used by [AEM AWS Stack Builder](https://github.com/shinesolutions/aem-aws-stack-builder) to create an AEM environment on [AWS](https://aws.amazon.com/).

-Packer AEM is part of [AEM OpenCloud](https://shinesolutions.github.io/aem-opencloud/)
+Packer AEM is part of [AEM OpenCloud](https://shinesolutions.github.io/aem-opencloud/) platform.

 Installation
 ------------